-I hereby certify that the documents attached are the bona fide copies of the syllabus of B.Sc.Botany Programme to be effective from the academic year 2019-20 onwards.
+I hereby certify that the documents attached are the bona fide copies of the syllabus of Core Courses offered to B.Sc.
+Botany programme and Complementary and Open Courses offered by the Department of Botany to be effective from 2022 admission onwards.

-Date: Place:
+Date: Place: Farook College Principal